lawrencelomax/LLReactiveMatchers/README.md

 - Keep Signals Cold
 - Use ```RACReplaySubject``` to declare the sequence of events before matching
+- If you have a Signal that does not have repeatable results by design and you need to test multiple behaviours, multicast it, or subscribe to it with a ```RACReplaySubject``` then add matchers to the result
 - Async testing isn't completely working yet

+## Todo
+- Sort out async
+- Injecting mocks for testing side effects

 ## [License](./LICENSE)